-But eventually, I decided to get Thrive Suite, which does have a monthly subscription fee of either $19/month (paid annually) or $30/month (paid quarterly).
+Eventually, I decided to get the entire Thrive Suite, which has a monthly subscription fee of either $49.91/month (paid annually) or $49.67/month (paid quarterly).
 This gives me access to ALL Thrive products, including their theme builder and WordPress plugins for content building, collecting and displaying testimonials, creating quizzes, and more for all the websites I own.

 I wanted to be able to display different opt-in forms for different blog post categories.
 I can do that with Thrive Leads.